We are open and screening with safety measures

-Clients must wear a face covering, such as a mask, at all of our screening clinics.
-Please bring a face covering to wear at your appointment.
+Clients must wear must wear a fitted face mask covering both your nose and mouth at all of our screening clinics.
+Please bring a fitted face mask to wear at your appointment.

 You may be refused a breast screen if you do not have a valid reason for not wearing a mask (e.g. a health reason), and it poses a safety risk to our staff and other clients.

 The safety of our clients and staff is our priority.
 We will have a number of important measures in place to protect against the risk of infection.

 Prior to your appointment, we will ask you precautionary questions.
 You will need to tell us if you: